 It’s no secret the tech sector celebrates youth.
-What may surprise you, gen Xers, is that you’re considered old now, too.
-A 2016 Payscale study found seven of the 18 top Silicon Valley companies it covered have a median employee age of 30 or younger.
-A 2017 Indeed survey found 43 percent of tech workers worry about losing their jobs due to their age.
-Eighteen percent worry about this “all the time”.
+What may surprise you, Gen Xers, is that you’re considered old now too.
+A Payscale study found seven of the 18 top Silicon Valley companies it covered have a median employee age of 30 or younger.
+An Indeed survey found 43 percent of tech workers worry about losing their jobs due to their age.
+Eighteen percent worry about this “all the time.”

 Ageism isn’t just a problem for older candidates (and occasionally young ones).
 It has more far-reaching implications for businesses: CEOs who fall into the “culture-fit hiring trap” deprive themselves of the bottom-line benefits of a more diverse workforce.
-A recent study published in Harvard Business Review found companies with higher diversity across multiple measures (like gender, immigration status, as well as age) “had both 19 percent points higher innovation revenues and 9 percent points higher EBIT margins, on average.”
+A Harvard Business Review study found companies with higher diversity across multiple measures (like gender, immigration status, as well as age) “had both 19 percent points higher innovation revenues and 9 percent points higher EBIT margins, on average.”

 Prepping for the interview

 All productive interviews start with preparation.
 You may be tempted to make assumptions about candidates as you get ready to interview a candidate.
 Instead, plan to ask questions to see whether those assumptions are actually true.
 Your first reaction might be to dismiss a candidate with a long list of Fortune 500 executive roles who seems overqualified or too expensive for a position at your startup, for example.
 But, do you know the real story?
 The experienced (and probably older) candidate may have earned a bundle from a past role and now want a second career or a passion project.
 You’ll never know unless you ask.